ml4wireless/specpipe/README.md

 # SpecPipe - Distributed Data Pipeline for Spectrum
-SpecPipe leverages software-defined radios (SDRs) and open-source tools like librtlsdr, rtl_fm, and rtl_power to capture, process, and analyze radio spectrum data at the edge.
+SpecPipe leverages software-defined radios (SDRs) and open-source tools like librtlsdr to capture, process, and analyze radio spectrum data at the edge.
 It consists of two components - `sp-edge` and `sp-server`.

 `sp-edge` runs on edge devices, managing SDR hardware to capture radio spectrum data.
 It processes the data and streams it to the cloud `sp-server` component.